Multivariate Bayesian models with flexible shared interactions for analyzing spatio-temporal patterns of rare cancers: Discussion

 \section{Discussion}

-In this work, we introduce a novel multivariate spatio-temporal model incorporating flexible shared interactions to jointly analyze incidence and mortality of rare cancers.
-Our approach is built on the fundamental idea that when health outcomes have low rates, sharing interactions can significantly enhance the accuracy of rate estimates.
+In this work, we introduce a novel multivariate spatio-temporal model incorporating flexible shared spatio-temporal effects to jointly analyze incidence and mortality of rare cancers.
+Our approach is built on the fundamental idea that when health outcomes have low rates, sharing spatio-temporal components can significantly enhance the accuracy of rate estimates.
 Our model is based on a combination of two established frameworks: the shared component models, which are suitable for cases where the relationship between health outcomes is known in advance, as it is the case of cancer incidence and mortality, and the explainable spatio-temporal interactions proposed by \cite{knorr2000}.
 The novelty of our proposal lies in the inclusion of a time-varying scaling parameter in the shared spatio-temporal effect.
-This model enables the modulation of the spatio-temporal interactions between cancer incidence and mortality, accommodating changes in their relationship over time.
+This model enables the modulation of the spatio-temporal spatio-temporal effects between cancer incidence and mortality, accommodating changes in their relationship over time.

 Regarding model identifiability, several considerations need to be addressed.
-Firstly, the scaling parameters of the flexible shared spatio-temporal interaction are directly identifiable.
+Firstly, the scaling parameters of the flexible shared spatio-temporal effect are directly identifiable.
 This is because the mortality scaling parameter is defined as the inverse of the incidence scaling parameter at each specific time period, satisfying the constraint defined by \cite{held2005}.
 Secondly, since the model comprises intercepts, spatial, temporal, and spatio-temporal interactions, additional constraints are necessary.
 The specific constraints to be applied depend on the type of interaction incorporated in the selected model \citep{goicoa2018}.
 The models proposed in this work were fitted using integrated nested Laplace approximations in R-INLA.
 However, as these new models are not directly available in INLA, we have developed our own implementation using the \texttt{rgeneric} model \citep{gomez2020}.